kali-mx/ctf-writeups/README.md

 ```

 Let's run the program.
-Inputing a string of A's reveals it is vuln to a buffer overflow:
+Inputing a string of A's reveals it is vuln to a buffer overflow.
+Note the segmentation fault at the end:

 ` ./sp_going_deeper`

 ``` [*] Safety mechanisms are enabled!